kuros/kuros.github.io/_posts/2019-01-07-java-7-programming-fundatamentals-part-4.md

 ![System Environment](/images/java/j-1.png)

-Go to Computer properties  Environment Variables add a new variable JAVA_HOME and add the path to <jdk>\bin to the path variable.
+Go to Computer -> properties -> Environment Variables add a new variable JAVA_HOME and add the path to <jdk>\bin to the path variable.

 ![System Environment](/images/java/j-2.png)